 We were recently hit with more than a few instances of PayPal freezing or shutting down accounts.
 This is often caused by controversial content or links to controversial groups.
 However, it sometimes takes much less to get on the bad side of PayPal.

 Therefore, you should know what to do if you want to retain access to your own PayPal funds.
-A simple boost in your income could attract the attention to your e-wallet, so be careful.
+A simple boost in your income could attract attention to your e-wallet, so be careful.

 In short, here are the most important steps you should take to stay under the radar of PayPal and stay in business: